02kunalsingh/RESTAURANT_APP/README.md

-# 🍽️ Restaurant Partner App – Hunger System
+# 🍽️ Restaurant Partner App – Hunger

 A **Flutter + Firebase** app designed for restaurant owners to manage their menu and food listings within the **Hunger Food Delivery System**.
 This app allows restaurant partners to securely log in, and perform create, read, update, and delete (CRUD) operations on their menu items.